 From top to bottom, you want something like this: The database can only be accessed by machines on its same subnet, who are granted a role with database access privileges and are making the request with the proper API keys, initiated by a properly authenticated user who then has application-level privileges to even make the request in the first place.
 Yes, some of that is IT’s job, but from the user level up, it’s on the developer.
 Whatever role you have in the organization, it’s good to know how your security stack works.
 For more information on this, see the OWASP Application Security Verification Standard (starting on page 19).

 No, this is not “Install RelicSnag” or whatever new cloud monitoring service you have available.
 This is an opportunity to sit and think about which application events you want logged and which ones you want monitored.
 Add these logging events to your code.

 A lot of the time, the biggest security flaw in an organization is a human being.
 Let’s take the example of a support call.
 With a few pieces of PII, a hacker can get an astonishing amount of access to a user’s account from a poorly trained support technician.

 Additionally, all it takes is somebody opening one wrong email attachment to infect your entire network with a worm, Trojan horse, or worse.
-The period of time immediately after a properly-handled security breach is a great time to bring up training opportunities, not just for your developers, but for your organization at large.
-You’re only as strong as your weakest link and often times that link is a poorly trained human being.
+The period of time immediately after a properly handled security breach is a great time to bring up training opportunities, not just for your developers but for your organization at large.
+You’re only as strong as your weakest link, and often that link is a poorly trained human being.

 Use this as a wake-up call to truly implement developer-driven security.
 Learn from the hackers, learn from your security team, and learn from each other.
 It only takes an instant to build security in while you’re coding and a relatively small amount of time to see significant gains.
-A developer-driven, security-first approach will have rippling effects on the rest of your application.
+A developer-driven, security-first approach will have a ripple effect on the rest of your application.